sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 If you try to build Sage on most Linux or OS X systems, you should have few if any problems and if there are problems, plenty of people will be able to help you.
 Just ask on [[http://groups.google.com/group/sage-support|sage-support@googlegroups.com]] But some distributions are better supported than others - see below for details.

-Building Sage on Solaris or OpenSolaris is a little tricky, but Sage works on those platforms.
+Building Sage on Solaris or !OpenSolaris is a little tricky, but Sage works on those platforms.
 Ask for help on [[http://groups.google.com/group/sage-support|sage-support@googlegroups.com]] if you have problems.

 If you try to build Sage on something more exotic, you may find a Sage developer able to help you, but you can't be sure.